🚚 Free delivery in France from %currency%%amount% of purchase

 Where can I buy gum arabic?

-In pharmacies and drugstores — As a dietary supplement (powder or capsules)
+Available at pharmacies and drugstores — As a dietary supplement (powder or capsules)

-At Real and Roots, extraction is carried out using traditional methods that respect the environment.
-Local collectors carefully incise the bark, allowing the trees to naturally regenerate their gum without suffering damage.
+At Real and Roots, extraction is carried out using traditional, environmentally friendly methods.
+Local harvesters carefully make incisions in the bark, allowing the trees to naturally regenerate their sap without suffering any damage.
 This approach ensures the preservation of forest resources while supporting communities that have practiced the ancestral art of harvesting for generations.

 Frequently asked questions about gum arabic